xiv3r/DHCP-Attack/README.md

 # About

-DHCP starvation attack which allocates a fake ips and mac to all subnet hosts until DHCP server cannot allocate ip to the clients.
+DHCP Starvation Attack is a type of denial-of-service (DoS) attack that targets DHCP (Dynamic Host Configuration Protocol) servers.
+The goal of the attack is to exhaust the pool of available IP addresses that the DHCP server can assign to clients, preventing legitimate devices from obtaining an IP address and thus disrupting network connectivity.

 # Dependencies
 ```